alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

 - **Requirement:** All operations involving money and inventory must be transactional.
 If one part of an operation fails, the entire operation must be rolled back to prevent data inconsistency.
 - **Implementation:** This will be enforced at the database layer using database transactions for all multi-step operations (e.g., Fulfill Sale, Receive Purchase).

+### b.
+Open-Source & Self-Hostable
+- **Requirement:** The entire stack must be based on open-source technologies, be free from severe usage limitations in its free tier, and be deployable to an on-premise server.
+This ensures long-term viability, control, and cost-effectiveness.

+---

+## 6. Technical Architecture Scenarios

+This section outlines three potential technology stacks for the backend.
+The goal is to choose the path that best balances development speed with our core principles of control, reliability, and open-source philosophy.

+### **Scenario A: The "Modular Control" Stack**

+This approach uses a set of best-in-class, independent, open-source tools that we integrate ourselves.
+It prioritizes control and leanness over an all-in-one solution.

+- **Database:** **PostgreSQL.** The industry standard for reliable, open-source relational databases.
+- **API Layer:** **PostgREST.** A standalone web server that turns our PostgreSQL database directly into a secure, RESTful API.
+It's extremely lightweight and fast.
+- **Authentication/RBAC:** **Lucia Auth.** An open-source, framework-agnostic authentication library that gives us full control to build our own user management and role-based access control system within Next.js.
+- **File Storage:** **MinIO.** An open-source, S3-compatible object storage server we can self-host for CSV uploads, logos, and backups.

+*   **Pros:**
+    *   **Maximum Control & No Bloat:** We only include the exact functionality we need.
+    *   **Un-opinionated:** We are not tied to any single platform's way of doing things.
+    *   **Component Swapping:** Each part (auth, storage) is independent and can be replaced in the future if needed.
+*   **Cons:**
+    *   **Highest Initial Integration Effort:** We are responsible for connecting these different services and ensuring they work together seamlessly.

+### **Scenario B: The "Integrated BaaS" Stack**

+This approach uses a single, open-source Backend-as-a-Service (BaaS) platform that provides multiple services in one package.
+This prioritizes development speed.

+- **Core Platform:** **Appwrite.** An open-source platform that bundles a database, authentication, file storage, and server-side functions into a single product.
+- **Database:** Appwrite can be configured to use a PostgreSQL-compatible database.
+- **API Layer:** Provided automatically by Appwrite.
+- **Authentication/RBAC:** Handled by Appwrite's built-in user management system.
+- **File Storage:** Handled by Appwrite's built-in storage buckets.

+*   **Pros:**
+    *   **Fastest Development Speed:** Most of the backend boilerplate is pre-built, letting us focus on frontend features.
+    *   **Simplified Management:** A single platform to deploy and manage.
+    *   **Meets Core Principles:** It is open-source and designed for self-hosting.
+*   **Cons:**
+    *   **Platform Risk:** While open-source, we are still adopting a specific platform's architecture and opinions.
+We are dependent on its future development and community support.
+    *   **Potential for "BaaS Bloat":** We might not need every feature the platform offers.

+### **Scenario C: The "Next.js Full Stack"**

+This approach leverages the Next.js framework to its maximum potential, minimizing external backend dependencies beyond the database itself.

+- **Database:** **PostgreSQL.**
+- **API Layer:** **Written entirely in Next.js.** We would use Prisma to connect directly to the database from Next.js API Routes and Server Actions.
+We would write all business logic for every API endpoint ourselves.
+- **Authentication/RBAC:** **NextAuth.js (Auth.js).** The de-facto open-source authentication solution for Next.js.
+It's highly customizable and has adapters for Prisma, allowing us to build our RBAC system.
+- **File Storage:** Handled by a custom API route in Next.js that would write files to a secure, persistent volume on the server.

+*   **Pros:**
+    *   **Single Codebase & Language:** The entire application, both frontend and backend logic, lives in one Next.js repository using TypeScript.
+This simplifies the development workflow.
+    *   **Excellent Developer Experience:** We stay within the familiar and highly-optimized Next.js ecosystem.
+*   **Cons:**
+    *   **"Reinventing the Wheel":** We would be manually creating an API for our database, a task that PostgREST (Scenario A) or Appwrite (Scenario B) would largely automate.
+    *   **Can Become Monolithic:** As the application grows, having all logic in one place could become complex if not managed carefully.
+---

 This document will serve as our guide as we proceed to the next stages of technical design and implementation.